filbertlai/ENGG1340group56/README.md

 - **Set a budget plan for the future months**

-(User can estimate the income and plan the expenditures of each category in order to carry out the long-term financial planning)
+(User can estimate the income and plan the expenditures of each category in order to carry out the long-term financial planning, some calculation will also be shown, such as the average daily budget)

 - **Receive notification as a reminder according to the budget plan**